 - Interprets Montaigne’s ranking of physical cruelty as the worst vice as both a radical rejection of the religious and political conventions of his time and a foundational moment in the history of liberalism.

 - Starobinski, Jean.
 Montaigne in Motion.
 Translated by Arthur Goldhammer.
 Chicago: University of Chicago Press, 1985.

-- A postmodern reading the Essays that deals with major themes such as the body, friendship, the public and the private, and death.
+- Traces the dialectical movement of Montaigne’s engagement with the world in connection with major themes of the Essais such as the body, friendship, the public and the private, and death.

 - Taylor, Charles.
 Sources of the Self: The Making of the Modern Identity.
 Cambridge, MA: Harvard University Press, 1989.